pierrickrogermele/dev-doc/dev/csharp.md

 It is Windows only.
 Not portable, neither on macos nor on Linux.

+## Visual Studio

+To see the files of a solution: "Affichage" -> "Explorateur de solutions".

+To see the versioning of files: "Affichage" -> "Teams Explorer" -> "Explorateur du contrôle de code source".

+To see project dependencies: "Projet" -> "Dépendances du projet".

+NuGET

 ## Avalonia

 Avalonia is a cross-platform XAML-based UI framework.